PulseLM: A Foundation Dataset and Benchmark for PPG-Text Learning: Introduction

-To address this gap, we introduce \textbf{\SysName}, a large-scale PPG-Text QA dataset and benchmark designed to support multimodal PPG learning and interpretation. \SysName aggregates and harmonizes PPG recordings from diverse public sources spanning clinical, laboratory, and in-the-wild environments.
-For each standardized PPG segment, we derive physiologically grounded categorical labels from existing annotations or co-recorded reference signals (e.g., ECG) and convert them into closed-ended QA supervision using controlled natural-language question pools.
-The resulting dataset comprises over one million PPG-Text samples and three million question-answer pairs covering a broad range of cardiovascular, respiratory, autonomic, behavioral, and signal quality tasks.
+To address this issue, we introduce \SysName, the first large-scale PPG-Text QA dataset and benchmark designed to support multimodal PPG learning and interpretation. \SysName aggregates and harmonizes PPG recordings from diverse public sources spanning clinical, laboratory, and in-the-wild environments.
+For each standardized PPG segment, we derive physiologically grounded categorical labels from existing annotations or co-recorded reference signals (e.g., ECG) and convert them into QA supervision using controlled natural-language question-answer pools.
+The resulting dataset comprises over 1 million PPG-Text samples and nearly 2.5 million closed-ended question-answer pairs covering a broad range of rhythm, cardiovascular, stress, and respiratory tasks.

 In addition to releasing the dataset, we establish a unified benchmarking protocol for PPG question answering and provide baseline results using multimodal models that integrate PPG encoders with instruction-tuned language models.
-By framing PPG interpretation as a language-based QA problem, \SysName enables systematic evaluation of physiological reasoning across tasks, datasets, and recording conditions, and lays the foundation for future research on language-enabled foundation models for PPG signals.
+By framing PPG interpretation as a language-based QA problem, \SysName enables systematic evaluation of unified physiological inference across tasks, datasets, and recording conditions, and lays the foundation for future research on multimodal foundation models for PPG signals.